 - IBS (irritable bowel syndrome)

-Gut Condition | Key Research Findings | Strength of Evidence |
+| Gut Condition | Key Research Findings | Strength of Evidence |

-Eosinophilic esophagitis | Elemental diets led to remission in 9 out of 10 patients with eosinophilic esophagitis 6. | Reasonably good—meta-analysis data |
+| Eosinophilic esophagitis | Elemental diets were reported to lead to remission in 9 out of 10 patients with eosinophilic esophagitis (overabundance of white blood cells in the esophagus) 6. | Reasonably good, meta-analysis data. |

-Eosinophilic gastroenteritis | Preliminary observational research showed elemental diets were associated with improved clinical outcomes in children with eosinophilic gastroenteritis 7. | Weak—randomized controlled trials are needed |
+| Eosinophilic gastroenteritis | Preliminary observational research showed elemental diets were associated with improved clinical outcomes in children with eosinophilic gastroenteritis (overabundance of white blood cells in the stomach and small intestine) 7. | Limited, randomized controlled trials are needed. |

-IBS | 65% of patients in the SIBO study above experienced an improvement in their IBS symptoms 8. | Weak—specific IBS research is needed |
+| IBS | A two week elemental diet study reported that 66% of patients with IBS experienced an improvement in their symptoms 10. | Limited, specific IBS research is needed. |

-- Reducing inflammation 9 10
+- Reducing inflammation 11 12

-- Starving bacterial overgrowths 8
+- Starving bacterial overgrowth 10

 When Should You Introduce an Elemental Diet?